icebert/eccDNA_RCA_nanopore/README.md

 | 665d4815-998b-42be-8af7-9a2dc31157b3 | 5         | 2         | 628       | 627       | chr10:91847836-91848275(+)\|chr19:58942249-58942436(+) |
 | 02714a9a-3753-47e9-b770-8aa606856ecc | 4         | 2         | 507       | 505       | chr12:53934104-53934326(+)\|chr12:86923760-86924043(-) |

-The seq file is the full length sequence for each eccDNA in fasta format.
+The seq file is the reconstructed full length sequence for each eccDNA in fasta format.
 The id for each sequence is the readname.

 The var file contains the variants infered from the Nanopore reads compared to reference genome sequence, with 6 columns: